OpenRefine/OpenRefine/docs/docs/manual/wikidata.md

 Once you are authorized, you will see a window with any outstanding issues.
 You can ignore these issues, but we recommend you resolve them.

-If you are ready to upload your edits, you can provide an "Edit summary" - a short message describing the batch of edits you are making.
-It can be helpful to leave notes for yourself, such as "batch 1: authors A-G" or other indicators of your workflow progress.
+If you are ready to upload your edits, you can provide an “Edit summary” - a short message describing the batch of edits you are making.
+It can be helpful to leave notes for yourself, such as “batch 1: authors A-G” or other indicators of your workflow progress.
 OpenRefine will show the progress of the upload as it is happening, but does not show a confirmaton window.

 If you have made edits successfully, you will see them on [your Wikidata user contributions page](https://www.wikidata.org/wiki/Special:Contributions/), and on the [Edit groups page](https://editgroups.toolforge.org/).